PART 3. TEXAS ALCOHOLIC BEVERAGE COMMISSION

 The proposed amendments will have no fiscal or regulatory impact on micro-businesses and small businesses or persons regulated by the commission.
 There is no anticipated negative impact on local employment.

-Mr. Wilson has determined that for each year of the first five years that the proposed amendments will be in effect, the public will benefit because the rule will accurately reflect the applicable provision of the Alcoholic Beverage Code.
+Mr. Wilson has determined that for each year of the first five years that the proposed amendments will be in effect, the public will benefit because it will allow for faster processing of malt beverage label applications.

 Comments on the proposed amendments may be submitted in writing to Martin Wilson, Assistant General Counsel, Texas Alcoholic Beverage Commission, at P.O.
 Box 13127, Austin, Texas 78711-3127, or by facsimile transmission to (512) 206-3280, or by email to email@example.com.
 Comments will be accepted for 30 days following publication in the Texas Register.

-The staff of the commission will hold a public hearing to receive oral comments on the proposed amendments on Thursday, August 24, 2017, at 1:30 p.m. in the commission meeting room on the first floor of the commission's headquarters, which is located at 5806 Mesa Drive in Austin, Texas.
+The staff of the commission will hold a public hearing to receive oral comments on the proposed amendments on Wednesday, December 14, 2016, at 1:30 p.m. in the commission meeting room at the commission's headquarters, which is located at 5806 Mesa Drive in Austin, Texas.

 The proposed amendments are authorized by Alcoholic Beverage Code §5.31, which grants authority to prescribe rules necessary to carry out the provisions of the Code.

 The proposed amendments affect Alcoholic Beverage Code §§5.31, 5.38, 101.41 and 101.67, and Government Code §2001.039.